oauthstuff/draft-oauth-rar/main.md

    * Added text on audience restriction
    * Added description of relationship between `scope` and `authorization_details`
    * Added text on token request & response and `authorization_details`
-   * Added text on how authorization details are conveyed to RSs by JWTs or token endpoint response
+   * Added text on how authorization details are conveyed to RSs by JWTs or token introspection endpoint response
    * Added description of relationship between `claims` and `authorization_details`
    * Added more example from different sectors
    * Clarified string comparison to be byte-exact without collation